Riley Blake Spinning Wheels Quilt with Cricut : Part 3

 4. Use a spray basting adhesive or large safety pins to make the quilt “sandwich” with the backing fabric and fiberfill before quilting.

-Spinning Wheels Quilting Supply List
+Spinning Wheels Supplies

-This is a sponsored conversation written by me on behalf of Cricut.
-The opinions and text are all mine.
+Although this is a sponsored conversation written by me on behalf of Cricut, the opinions and text are my own.